AndrewJakubowicz/oldBlogContent/README.md

 I'm a beginner at this sort of stuff so if anyone has advice on how to make the typescript file get compiled twice, straight into 'myjs', i'd be very thankful.

+## libjs
+This is where any js libraries go that might need to be loaded into a page.

+## myjs
+Where blogs js files go.

 ## Jekyll Now